guleyc/guley-com-au/_posts/2024-11-11-a-mining-engineers-guide-to-underground-mine-ventilation.md

 **Auxiliary Fans:** Ensure the ducting is close enough to the face to capture dust (exhausting) or dilute gas (forcing).

-**Diesel Maintenance:** High DPM readings often indicate poor engine maintenance or clogged scrubbers, not just poor airflow[cite: 1341].
+**Diesel Maintenance:** High DPM readings often indicate poor engine maintenance or clogged scrubbers, not just poor airflow.

-**Bleeder Roads:** In longwall mining, ensure bleeder roads are open to drain methane from the goaf (gob) away from the face[cite: 881].
+**Bleeder Roads:** In longwall mining, ensure bleeder roads are open to drain methane from the goaf (gob) away from the face.

 ## Part 3: Ventilation Systems, Circuits & Network Analysis